bramarien/Test-Front/README.md

 **Note: This is to put in production!**

 The Docker-compose will user Docker to contenarize our project build with `npm run build` and use this image to create a fresh new container under nginx.
 Then it will be up under the port 80.
+This is the only command you should use if you are deploying the app right after the git clone.